Updated: Jul 18

 Finally, the key event that I truly enjoyed among them all is 'Steppe into Sustainable Style' hosted by The house of Tengri; and the reason being Tengri shares a rather similar philosophy with this blog on sustainable craftsmanship.

 In brief, not only does Tengri collaborate with brands in creating high-quality garments and shoes using only the finest materials from rural Mongolia, but also it seeks to counter the wasteful Mongolian Cashmere industry by promoting more eco-friendly business practices.

-Thus, it is certainly exciting to hear that the house is collaborating with Joseph Cheaney to produce comfort Goodyear welted leather shoes that replaces the regular cork with yak so it could attract more attention on such issue.
+Thus, it is certainly exciting to hear that the house is collaborating with Joseph Cheaney to produce comfortable Goodyear welted leather shoes that replace the regular cork with yak so it could attract more attention to such issues.